hirosystems/docs/clarinet-static-analysis.md

 callee_filter = true
 ```

-If `strict` is set to true, all other options are ignored and the analysis proceeds with the most strict interpretation of the rules.
+If `strict` is set to `true`, all other options are ignored and the analysis proceeds with the most strict interpretation of the rules.

 The `trusted_sender` and `trusted_caller` options handle a common practice in smart contracts where there is a concept of a
 trusted transaction sender (or transaction caller), which is treated like an admin user.
 Once a check has been performed